“For every action there is a reaction.”

 The more informations they collect, the closest they get to the truth and tragically discover Rachel Amber’s corpse after investigatigating in a bunker set up like an underground photo shoot, right where different pictures have been taken not just with Rachel, but also Kate Marsh after her kidnapping.
 Both appeared semi unconscious and with their hands tied.

-Nathan Prescott seems to be the number one suspect without a doubt and thus Chloe is determined to end his life herself and revenge her friend.
+Nathan Prescott seems to be the number one suspect without a doubt and thus Chloe is determined to end his life herself and avenge her friend.
 Unfortunately, Nathan is nowhere to be found and someone else takes the stage attacking Max from behind with a needle and shooting Chloe in the head.
 Max is slowly losing consciousness, but can still see the person who towers over her with a cold, psychotic expression; Mark Jefferson, her well respected photography teacher.

 Surprise surprise, looks like Jefferson has a horrible obsession.
 He wants to capture “that moment innocence evolves into corruption” and directly or indirectly kills his victims (Kate Marsh was losing herself because of the bad reputation she got and all the bullying she had to deal with).
 Rachel Amber has been killed by Nathan for an accidental overdose in order to impress Mark, considered like a father figure and example to follow by the young Prescott.